 Human Factors Facility People

-John Shepherd, Ph.D. - Dr. Shepherd is a professor in the Journalism and Multimedia Arts department.
-He is the author of computer-related and e learning textbooks, and was the founder of two software companies.
+John Shepherd, Ph.D. - Dr. Shepherd is a professor in the Media department.
+He is the author of computer-related and e-learning textbooks and is the founder of two software companies.

-William Gibbs, Ph.D., faculty - Dr. Gibbs is an Associate Professor in the Department of Journalism and Multimedia Arts where he teaches courses in Multimedia, Human Computer Interaction, and Interface Design.
+William Gibbs, Ph.D. - Dr. Gibbs is an Associate Professor in the Media department where he teaches courses in Multimedia, Human Computer Interaction, and Interface Design.
 He received his Ph.D. in Instructional systems from The Pennsylvania State University.
 At Penn State, he managed a research laboratory designed for collecting observational data on human subjects where he conducted numerous usability studies on multimedia courseware.
-He has presented papers at state, national, and international conferences and has published manuscripts in peer reviewed journals related to courseware development and usability methods.
+He has presented papers at state, national, and international conferences and has published manuscripts in peer-reviewed journals related to courseware development and usability methods.